dmuth/save-and-restore-development-directory/README.md

 A: Then the script will stop.

 Q: What if a repo's directory exists due to a previously aborted run of `restore.sh`?
-A: If a repo's directory exists, it will be script.
-Note that this could result in directories that aren't completely checked out.
+A: If a repo's directory exists, it will be sanity checked to make sure the repo is sane, and then skipped.

 ## Contact